 No doubt about it.
 You hear a lot about Early Decision from the press, peers and your parents.
 So, how do you know if Early Decision is right for you?

-Top 4 Reasons Early Decision is Encouraged
+Top 3 Reasons ED is Encouraged

-Top 3 Myths about Early Decision
+Top 3 Myths about ED

-Advice about Applying Early Decision
+Advice about Applying ED

-- Do your homework and know why you are applying to a particular school, especially if you plan to apply ED.
+Do your homework and know why you are applying to a particular school, especially if you plan to apply ED.

-- Do not give in to pressure to apply ED to a school simply for the sake of applying ED.
+Do not give in to pressure to apply ED to a school simply for the sake of applying ED.

-- Be honest with yourself: If you are not yet ready to commit, then do not apply ED to any school.
+Be honest with yourself: If you are not yet ready to commit, then do not apply ED to any school.

-- Do not apply ED as a strategy to “get in.”
+Do not apply ED as a strategy to “get in.”

-- If you are applying for need-based financial aid in ED or any application program, have a conversation about what your family can reasonably invest in your college education.
+If you are applying for need-based financial aid in ED or any application program, have a conversation about what your family can reasonably invest in your college education.